Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Elisa is generously offering a hardback of Mallory in Full Color for a giveaway.
-To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by November 30th.
-If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
+Lillie’s publisher is generously offering a hardback of Hit Me with Your Best Charm for a giveaway.
+To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by August 16th.
+If I do not have your email (I can no longer get it from your Google Profile), you must leave it in the comments to enter the contest.
 Please be sure I have your email address.

-If you mention this contest on Twitter, Facebook, or your blog and/or follow me on Twitter or follow Elisa on her social media sites, mention this in the comments and I'll give you an extra entry for each.
+If you mention this contest on Twitter, Facebook, or other social media sites and/or follow me on Twitter or Bluesky or follow Lillie on her social media sites, mention this in the comments, and I'll give you an extra entry for each.
 You must be 13 years old or older to enter.
-This book giveaway is U.S. and Canada
+This ARDC giveaway is U.S.

 Upcoming Interviews, Guest Posts, and Blog Hops